-Once you’ve got your theme installed and your site looking, feeling and functioning how you want it, the work isn’t quite done.
-The next step is to keep WordPress, themes and plugins updated and well maintained.
+So, you’ve got your theme installed and your site looking, feeling and functioning how you want it -- but the work isn’t quite done.
+The next step is to keep WordPress, and any themes and plugins, updated and well maintained.
 This will make sure your site runs smoothly and efficiently.
-It’s inevitable something goes wrong at some point, at which point you need to be able to fix it.
-This guide will show you how to update and maintain your site, and troubleshoot WordPress problems as they arise (note: for more guides in the same series, head here: WinningWP Guides).
+It’s inevitable something will go wrong at some point, though, and you'll need to be able to fix it.
+This guide will show you how to update and maintain your site, and troubleshoot any WordPress problems as they arise.
+(Note: For more guides in the same series, head here: WinningWP Guides.)

-Like any software, WordPress needs care and maintenance in order to run securely, smoothly and efficiently.
-WordPress makes this fairly easy for you, but you need to know what to do.
+Like any software, WordPress needs care and maintenance to run securely, smoothly and efficiently.
+It makes this fairly easy for you, but you need to know what to do.

-A lot of the tools and tips here can be "set and forgot", with checks needed only a couple of times a year.
-Make sure to do those checks as fixing website issues early is vastly more preferable than reacting to fix them once they become a problem.
+A lot of the tools and tips here can be 'set and forgot', with checks needed only a couple of times a year.
+Make sure to do those checks, though, as fixing website issues early is vastly preferable to reacting to them once they become a problem.

-Site maintenance, updates and bugs can all sound intimidating, but they needn't be: this guide will show you how to ensure your WordPress installation is kept updated, well maintained and how common problems can be overcome.
+Site maintenance, updates and bugs can all sound intimidating, but they needn't be.
+This guide will show you how to ensure your WordPress installation is kept updated and well maintained, and how common problems can be overcome.

 WordPress receives three to four major updates per year, with additional security and bug-fixing releases, and plugins and themes can be updated as often (or as infrequently) as their developers decide.

-WordPress makes it easy for you to carry out updates with its updates feature.
-When updates to WordPress or themes and plugins from the WordPress.org repositories are available you’ll see a notice on your WordPress Dashboard under the Updates tab.
+WordPress makes it easy for you to carry these out with its updates feature.
+When updates to WordPress -- or to themes and plugins from the WordPress.org repositories -- are available, you’ll see a notice on your WordPress Dashboard under the Updates tab.

 This will also display on the Admin Bar you see on every page of the front-end of your site when logged in, so you don’t need to head to the Dashboard to see new updates.

-Click through to the Updates page and you’ll see what needs to be updated.
+Click through to the Updates page, and you’ll see what needs to be done.

-Note premium themes and plugins may not have automatic updates available, but may still display as needing updates on this page.
-Check what your theme's developer says about these, and see our guide on installing themes for details on updating premium themes.
+Note: Premium themes and plugins may not have automatic updates available, but may still display as needing updates on this page.
+Check what your theme's developer says about these, and see our guide to installing themes for details on updating premium themes.

-Whilst WordPress makes the updating process easy, there is a better way of doing it: automatic updates that happen without any input from you.
+While WordPress makes the updating process easy, there's a better way of doing it: Automatic updates, which happen without any input from you.

-You’ll need to install the WP Updates Settings plugin in order to access the settings which control automatic updates: otherwise getting to these requires editing code.
-Install and activate the plugin and then head to Settings → Updates.
+You’ll need to install the WP Updates Settings plugin to access the settings that control automatic updates -- otherwise, getting to these requires editing code.
+Install and activate the plugin, and then head to Settings → Updates.

-Turning on automatic updates for major releases, themes and plugins is just a case of ticking all the boxes and saving your changes.
-If you want the true “set and forget” experience, disable email notifications so your updates happen in the background and you don’t have to worry about a thing.
+Turning on automatic updates for major releases, themes and plugins is just a case of ticking all of the boxes and saving your changes.
+If you want the true 'set-and-forget' experience, disable email notifications so your updates happen in the background and you don’t have to worry about a thing.

 WordPress maintenance is also straightforward when you have the right tools.

-Think of this as “spring cleaning” your WordPress site – except you’ll want to this roughly once a quarter rather than once a year.
+Think of this as 'spring cleaning' your WordPress site -- except you’ll want to do this roughly once a quarter, rather than once a year.

-Before we start here, backups, security and speed optimisation are all very important, but don’t fall under the umbrella of “maintenance”.
+Before we start, backups, security and speed optimisation are all very important, but don’t fall under the umbrella of 'maintenance'.
 We have a full guide on WordPress backups, security and optimisation available here.

-Spring cleaning your site will make sure it runs smoothly.
-This section will show you everything you need to do to keep your site in check.
+Spring cleaning your site will make sure it runs smoothly, and this section will show you everything you need to do to keep your site in check.

-You need to know if there are any problems with your site.
-Time when your site is inaccessible is known as “downtime”.
-Conversely, "uptime" is time your site is accessible.
+You need to know whether there are any problems with your site.
+Time when your site is inaccessible is known as 'downtime'.
+Conversely, 'uptime' is time when your site is accessible.

-Your host probably has some sort of "uptime guarantee" where your site is guaranteed to be "up" a certain amount of time each month.
+Your host probably has some sort of 'uptime guarantee', whereby your site is guaranteed to be 'up' a certain amount of time each month.
 Be wary that these aren't all created equal.

-You can monitor downtime with a "downtime monitor".
-This will frequently check your site to see if it is accessible and notify you if there are any problems.
-You need to know if you have any downtime, as it's either an indication you need to switch hosts or something is wrong with your site.
+You can monitor downtime with a 'downtime monitor', which will frequently check your site to see if it's accessible, and notify you if there are any problems.
+You need to know if you have any downtime, as it's either an indication you need to switch hosts or shows something's wrong with your site.

-Free and paid downtime monitors are available.
-The paid tools offer superior features and monitoring to their free counterparts.
-The leader here is Pingdom.
-Pingdom is highly responsive and will notice if your site is unavailable for even two minutes.
+Both free and paid downtime monitors are available, but, as you'd expect, the paid tools offer superior features and monitoring to their free counterparts.
+The leader here is Pingdom -- a highly responsive tool that will notice if your site is unavailable for even two minutes.

-Plans start at $14.95/month, but if your site is generating revenue it'll be worth that to know when your site is available.
+Plans start at $14.95 a month, but if your site is generating revenue it'll be worth that cost to know when your site's available.
 You also get near-instant alerts when anything breaks on your site, real-time user monitoring and historic reports on your site's page speed (see more on generally speeding up WordPress here).

-Less serious sites need less serious downtime monitoring (but all sites downtime uptime monitoring).
-The free Jetpack plugin features downtime monitoring that's less reliable than Pingdom and checks your site less regularly, but you can be sure if Jetpack says your site is unavailable – it's definitely unavailable.
+Less serious sites need less serious downtime monitoring (but all sites need downtime and uptime monitoring).
+The free Jetpack plugin features downtime monitoring that's less reliable than Pingdom, and checks your site less regularly -- but you can be sure that if Jetpack says your site is unavailable, it's definitely unavailable.

 Jetpack's monitoring is always straightforward to set up.
 Install and activate Jetpack and then head to Jetpack → Settings, click the Security tab and activate Monitor.
 Jetpack will now send you an email alert when your site is down (and check it every five minutes).

-Tell IFTTT that if you get an email from firstname.lastname@example.org, then send you an SMS.
-If SMS is too old school for you then swap SMS for Slack, Skype or whatever messaging app can reach you best.
+Tell IFTTT that if you get an email from [email protected] to send you an SMS.
+If SMS is too old school for you, then swap SMS for Slack, Skype or whatever messaging app can reach you best.

 However you do your downtime monitoring, make sure you have it in place.
 It's essential to know if your site experiences any problems!